 Remove oil seal from crankcase and replace it with a new one.
-Install new seal to depth shown.
+Apply a light coat of P80 Emulsion Lubricant (refer to Tools and Aids) to outside diameter of oil seal.
+Install new seal to depth shown using a seal installer.